-Best moisturizer for dry skin
+Best moisturizers for dry skin

 Olay Regenerist Ultra-Rich Moisturizer

-This fragrance-free moisturizer instantly hydrates the skin and leaves it looking firm and plump.
+This fragrance-free moisturizer instantly hydrates your skin and leaves it looking firm and plump.
 It also features vitamin B3+ peptides that help strengthen and nourish the skin.
-The formula is extremely thick and creamy, but it doesn’t leave a greasy residue behind either.
+The formula is extremely thick and creamy, but it doesn’t leave a greasy residue.

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.